 - A. Each applicant for an industrial hemp grower, handler or dual license must submit to DBR: - 1.
-A signed, complete, accurate and legible application in the form prescribed by DBR. - a.
+A signed, complete, accurate and legible application in the form prescribed by DBR.

+- a.
 Applications will be accepted throughout the calendar year; - 2.
-A non-refundable application fee of two-hundred and fifty dollars (\$250.00); and - 3.
-Any other information as required by DBR.

-- B. Applicants applying to renew a license must submit a renewal application along with the applicable renewal licensing fee and must submit any other information as required by DBR. - C. Applications for initial and for renewal licenses must include, on the application, the licensing numbers of any previous licenses held and year of issuance of those licenses. - D. DBR will consider applications for industrial hemp grown outdoors or indoors. - E. The industrial hemp grower, handler or dual license applicant must provide: - 1.
-Name, address and other contact information of: - a.
+A non-refundable application fee of two-hundred and fifty dollars (\$250); and - 3.
+Any other information as required by DBR. - B. Applicants applying to renew a license must submit a renewal application along with the applicable renewal licensing fee and must submit any other information as required by DBR. - C. Applications for initial and for renewal licenses must include, on the application, the licensing numbers of any previous licenses held and year of issuance of those licenses. - D. DBR will consider applications for industrial hemp grown outdoors or indoors. - E. The industrial hemp grower, handler or dual license applicant must provide: - Name, mailing address, e-mail address and telephone numberother contact information of: - a.
 The applicant who will supervise, manage, or direct the growing, and/or handling of hemp or hemp products; - b.
 Any person partnering or providing consulting services regarding the growing and/or handling, of hemp or hemp products; and - c.
-The applicant's employees and, if the applicant is an entity, the applicant's officers, directors, owners, shareholders, managers and members. - 2.
-A detailed description of the land area (including street address, assessor's plat and lot number, square footage and if the land does not abut a public road, the nearest public road of access) or facility location to be used for the growth, production, distribution and/or sales of industrial hemp including, but not limited to a map or aerial photograph and Global Positioning System ("GPS") coordinates sufficient for locating production fields and showing the boundaries, dimensions and size of the growing area, total acreage of the growing area, and a description of the building including approximate dimension or square feet of the growing area if cultivation occurs indoors. - 3.
-A description of how the applicant will track hemp growth from seed to sale, including the policies and procedures for handling voluntary and mandatory recalls of all hemp, hemp derivatives and hemp products. - a.
-Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of DBR, and any voluntary action by a grower, handler, or dual licensee to remove defective or potentially defective hemp, hemp derivatives or hemp products from the market, as well as any action undertaken to promote public health and safety.
+The applicant's employees and, if the applicant is an entity, the applicant shall provide the title and e-mail address of the applicant's key participants. officers, directors, owners, shareholders, managers and members. - If the applicant is an entity, the applicant must also provide its full name, the address of its principal place of business, and its Internal Revenue Service Employer Identification Number. - 32.
+A detailed description of the land area (including street address, assessor's plat and lot number, square footage and if the land does not abut a public road, the nearest public road of access) or facility location to be used for the growth, production, distribution and/or sales of industrial hemp including, but not limited to a map or aerial photograph and Global Positioning System ("GPS") coordinates sufficient for locating production fields and showing the boundaries, dimensions and size of the growing area, total acreage of the growing area, and a description of the building including approximate dimension or square feet of the growing area if cultivation occurs indoors.

-4. A signed statement that the applicant is the owner or lessee of the growing area, land area and any building to be used for cultivation, and/or handling, of industrial hemp and/or hemp products or a statement, signed by the owner of the growing area, land area and any building consenting to that use.
+- 43. A description of how the applicant will track hemp growth from seed to sale, including the policies and procedures for handling voluntary and mandatory recalls of all hemp, hemp derivatives and hemp products. - a.
+Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of DBR, and any voluntary action by a grower, handler, or dual licensee to remove defective or potentially defective hemp, hemp derivatives or hemp products from the market, as well as any action undertaken to promote public health and safety. - 54.
+A signed statement that the applicant is the owner or lessee of the growing area, land area and any building to be used for cultivation, and/or handling, of industrial hemp and/or hemp products or a statement, signed by the owner of the growing area, land area and any building consenting to that use.

-5. An attestation that:
+65. An attestation that: